 6. One-sided liability, thin warranties, and no indemnity

 If the vendor caps liability at a token amount, disclaims performance, and offers no IP indemnity, you hold all the risk.
-Balance the cap (e.g., multiples of fees), require IP indemnity, and add AI-specific SLAs (accuracy bands, latency, uptime, retraining windows).
+Balance the cap (for example, multiples of fees), require IP indemnity, and add AI-specific SLAs covering accuracy bands, latency, uptime, and retraining windows.
 Include a duty to remediate harmful model behavior discovered post-launch.

 7. Evergreen lock-ins and renewal traps